-In this article, I have rounded up 7 of the best eCommerce hosting service providers.
-I will guide you through the features you should be looking for and show you how these eCommerce web hosts perform in these areas.
+In this article, I've shortlisted the 7 best eCommerce hosting solutions.
+Additionally, I'll guide you through the features you should be looking for and show how these eCommerce web hosts perform in those areas.

-With eCommerce sales growing each year, it’s an interesting and difficult topic to cover – after all, monetary success is at stake.
+With eCommerce sales growing each year, it’s an interesting topic to cover – after all, monetary success is at stake.
+Yet, your online store's audience’s size and location are not the only factors to consider.
+Performance and security are something to consider too.

 So, what are the top options to trust your online store with?